coolcrowd/worker-service/README.md

 The configuration is detailed in the configuration-file conf/configuration.properties.
 You can alter the configuration-file to permanently change properties.
 Every property can be overridden by setting a global-property via `-D{key}={value}`.

+You can also set the config-file location with the system-property `workerservice.config`, e.g. `-Dworkerservice.config=location`.